pavilus/Getting_and-Cleaning_Data_Assignment/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The final database is output as UCIDatabase.csv.
+The final database is output as UCIDatabase.txt

 ### More Information
 You can find additional information about the variables and data in the CodeBook.MD file.